san-learn/authentication-nextjs-tutorial-1/README.md

 - [Code Genix](https://www.youtube.com/@codegenix) for the inspiring YouTube tutorial.
 - The open-source community for the amazing tools and libraries.

+## Inspiration & Implementation

+While inspired by a YouTube tutorial, I implemented the project with my own coding style and structure, ensuring a unique learning experience.

 ## Installation

 1. Clone this repository: